mnunezsa95/se_project_forkify_app/README.md

 ### Plans for Improvement

-- The JavaScript portion of this project can be made more universal allowing it to be easier to maintain and scale.
-- As of right now, the user must navigate away from the application in order to see the actual directions for the recipe.
-In the future, the user would be able to click on a button to allow for a modal, with the directions to open up, allowing for a more user-friendly application.
+Additions

+- Write documentation for the code base using JSdoc
+- Display the number of pages between the pagination buttons
+- Ability to sort search results by duration or number of ingredients of the recipe
+- Perform ingredient validation in viewm before form submission
+- Improve recipe ingredient input: separate into multiple fields and allow more than 6 ingredients

+Possible new features

+- Shopping list feature: button on recipe to add ingredients to a lisT
+- Weekly meal planning feature: assign recipes to the next 7-days and show on a weekly calendar
+- Get nutrition data on each ingredient from spoonacular API and calculate total calories of a recipe
+- A modal that pops up with directions for creating the recipe
 - A backend component can be added to the project to allow for users to create their own account on a local Node.js server.
-This will allow the application to be used by external users.